google/WebFundamentals/src/content/en/updates/2017/12/chrome-63-64-media-updates.md

 Chrome 63 was no exception.

-If the video doesn't contain any audio tracks, the video will be automatically paused when played in the background in Chrome desktop.
+If the video doesn't contain any audio tracks, the video will be automatically paused when played in the background (e.g., in a non-visible tab) in Chrome desktop (Windows, Mac, Linux, and Chrome OS).
 This is a follow-up from a similar change that was only applying to [MSE videos in Chrome 62].

 [Chromium Bug](https://bugs.chromium.org/p/chromium/issues/detail?id=663999)